 These limitations will gradually be resolved with future releases.

-generate the abstract syntax types and semantic actions from a grammar with
+types and semantic actions from a grammar with the auto

-to write grammars with manually defined types and actions.
+grammars with manually defined types and actions.

 To create a parser, you will first need a .grammar file.
 Rustlr/Fussless has its own format for specifying grammars: